MAGRATHEA: an open-source spherical symmetric planet interior structure code: Interior Structure Solver

 \item Holzapfel EOS \citep{Bouchet13}

 \item Keane EOS \citep{Sakai16}

 \item An empty placeholder is available for an additional formulation of the EOS such as from \citet{Choukroun2007}. \end{enumerate}

 For phases that only exist at high pressure, the bulk modulus, $K_P$, can be measured more precisely at the phase transition pressure, $P_0$, than at ambient pressure~\citep{Salamat13}.
 If $K_P$ is applied instead of $K_0$, a constant pressure $P_0$ under which the bulk modulus is measured is added to the isotherm pressure.
-If the parameters to calculate the thermal term, $P_{th}$, are not provided, only $P_c$ is calculated and an isothermal temperature is returned.
+If the parameters to calculate the thermal term, $P_{th}$, are not provided, only $P_c$ is calculated and a constant temperature is returned.

 $P_{th}$ is most commonly calculated from a quasi-harmonic Debye thermal pressure and the anharmonic and electronic thermal pressure, which are obtained from \citep{Belonoshko08,Duffy15}

 where

 $D_3$ indicates a third-order Debye function. $\Theta_0$, $\gamma_\infty$, $\gamma_0$, $\beta$, $e_0$, and $g$ are fitting parameters, $R$ is the gas constant, and $n$ is the number of atoms in the chemical formula of the compound.
 A numerical derivative of Eq.~\ref{eq:4} gives the $\frac{\partial P}{\partial \rho}\Bigr|_T$ and $\frac{\partial P}{\partial T}\Bigr|_\rho$ that are required in the Eq.~\ref{eq:dTdm}.